opensearch-project/documentation-website/_install-and-configure/additional-plugins/ingest-attachment-plugin.md

 # Ingest-attachment plugin

-The Ingest-attachment plugin enables OpenSearch to extract content and other information from files using the Apache text extraction library [Tika](https://tika.apache.org/).
+The `ingest-attachment` plugin enables OpenSearch to extract content and other information from files using the Apache text extraction library [Tika](https://tika.apache.org/).
-Supported document formats include PPT, PDF, RTF, ODF and many more ([Tika Supported Document Formats](https://tika.apache.org/2.9.2/formats.html)).
+Supported document formats include PPT, PDF, RTF, ODF, and many more Tika ([Supported Document Formats](https://tika.apache.org/2.9.2/formats.html)).

 The input field must be a base64-encoded binary.